lucasgdb/useful-dev-tools/ios-apps.md

 [Figma Mirror](https://apps.apple.com/us/app/figma-mirror/id1152747299) | Figma Mirror allows you to view your designs from the Figma desktop app live across all of your iOS devices.
 [Expo](https://apps.apple.com/app/apple-store/id982107779) | Start building projects using web technologies with just your iOS device and your computer.
+[LiquidText](https://apps.apple.com/us/app/liquidtext/id922765270) | LiquidText offers a fast, natural way to review, gather, and organize information across all your documents and webpages—then apply the results.